 When struggling with a substance abuse problem, it’s critical to seek out the best drug rehab care for your circumstances.
 Everyone is different, so you need to ensure you find the right program for your condition.
-It can be difficult to know what level of care you need, especially as there are several types of treatment programs available reputable addiction treatment facilities, each of which is aimed at a different stage and severity of addiction.
+It can be difficult to know what level of care you need, especially as there are several types of treatment programs available in reputable addiction treatment facilities, each of which is aimed at a different stage and severity of addiction.
 Two of the most common are the intensive outpatient program (IOP) and partial hospitalization program (PHP).
 You may be wondering what the difference between PHP vs. IOP is, so let’s take a closer look at each program.

 If you or someone you care about is struggling with a substance use problem, the addiction specialists at Renaissance Recovery can help.
-Reach out to us online today or call [Direct] to speak to a member of our intake team.
+Reach out to us online today or call today to speak to a member of our intake team.

 An intensive outpatient program or “IOP” is an excellent alternative or follow-up to a residential program.
 It gives you just about the same level of care as an inpatient program but allows you to return to your own home or a sober-living facility at night.
 This is especially helpful for those who have families or other responsibilities at their home.
-It is even flexible enough in many cases to allow someone to continue working a job or is taking classes.
+It is even flexible enough with virtual IOP in many cases to allow someone to continue working a job or is taking classes.

 Even though in an intensive outpatient program, you will be able to go home each day, you still will participate in several hours of therapy per week.
 You will have a structured setting filled with many therapy sessions that vary, including such modules as:

 - Group therapy

 - Family therapy

 - Vocational development